 Oak Ridge Historian, retired Y-12 Historian, author, and newspaper columnist

-The world does not appear to be producing truly revolutionary scientific innovations at the same rate as it once did (certainly if measured in terms of revolutionary innovations per researcher or per amount of funding).
-Rather than trying to create solutions for this modern systemic problem from scratch, one may study what conditions facilitated the successes of innovators in other times and places (Chapter 1).
+Chapter 1: Why We Should Remember What Was Forgotten.
+As shown in this chapter, the world does not appear to be producing truly revolutionary scientific innovations at the same rate it once did (certainly if measured in terms of revolutionary innovations per researcher or per amount of funding).
+Instead the academic research sector seems increasingly fixated on maximizing its rate of publishing papers regardless of their quality, redundancy, or relevance; the corporate research sector appears more and more focused on very low-risk, immediately marketable products; and the government research sector seems increasingly incapacitated by bureaucracy and budget cuts.
+Rather than trying to create solutions for these modern systemic problems from scratch, one may study what conditions facilitated the successes of innovators in other times and places.

-- Elucidate the major creators and creations produced by that German-speaking world in:
+– Elucidate the major creators and creations produced by that German-speaking world in various fields of science and engineering (Chapters 2–9).

 – Determine the systemic factors that promoted so much revolutionary innovation in that particular place and time (Chapter 10).